Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 We've got a coarse align, FLIGHT.

-As soon as we've got the alignment and we're finished with it we're going CMC OFF, IMU OFF, we'll leave the heater circuit breakers on powered from - BATTERY A. Until you tell me whether we need to keep them up or not.
+As soon as we've got the alignment and we're finished with it we're going CMC OFF, IMU OFF, we'll leave the heater circuit breakers on and power them from - BATTERY A. Until you tell me whether we need to keep them up or not.

 How come we're getting so much noise on the COMM?